grantila/node-property/README.md

 // console.log: 2
 ```

-Since event emitters are used, if you add a listener, you must remember to remove the listener when appropriate, or you application will leak memory.
+Since event emitters are used, if you add a listener, you must remember to remove the listener when appropriate, or your application will leak memory.
 This applies to all usages of event emitters, `property` is no exception.

 ### Manually triggering change events